 In order to obtain optimum fatigue properties, the process time should be adjusted to get a complete treatment.
 Size of shots should be adapted to wire dimension, pitch and shot peening equipment.

 Shot peening of the inside of the spring coils is particularly critical.

 Relaxation And Fatigue Properties

 In diagram 1 the fatigue properties of GARBA 177 Supreme® is illustrated in a Goodman-diagram, based on a special test spring design.

-Diagrams 2-3 show the relaxation properties (loss of load) of springs made from GARBA 177 Supreme® subject-ed to three different stress levels at different temperatures.
+Diagram 2-3 show the relaxation properties (loss of load) of springs made from GARBA 177 Supreme® subjected to three different stress levels at different temperatures.